Bučje camp: Aftermath

-On 27 January 1993 the county court in Požega filed an indictment against four Serbian paramilitaries, accusing them of taking a civilian to Bučje and torturing him, along with others in the camp.
+On 27 January 1993, the county court in Požega filed an indictment against four Serbian paramilitaries, accusing them of taking a civilian to Bučje and torturing him, along with others in the camp.
 In April, the four were convicted in absentia.
 All were sentenced to 8 years imprisonment.
 In 2009 the county state attorney officially requested that the men be re-tried.
 In the changed indictment, new evidence suggested that the four did indeed take an individual to Bučje, but they did not participate in the torture of prisoners and had no influence on how long they would be imprisoned.
-Also, the person they forced to Bučje was captured in his working place but was a member of the Ministry of the Interior reserve force.
+Also, the person they forced to Bučje was captured in his workplace but was a member of the Ministry of the Interior reserve force.
 They were subsequently charged with armed mutiny against Croatia and were acquitted as part of a general amnesty.

-In July 1999 the state attorney filed an indictment against R. A. for physically and psychologically abusing prisoners while serving as a guard in the camp.
+In July 1999, the state attorney filed an indictment against R. A. for physically and psychologically abusing prisoners while serving as a guard in the camp.
 He was sentenced to six years imprisonment later that year.
 On 27 January 2007 the county court in Požega sentenced V. K., a guard in the camp, to 20 years in prison for abusing inmates at Bučje.
 On 2008 members of the veterans associations from Pakrac and Lipik collected information about the case and filed a report to the state attorney, naming 11 individuals whom they believed to be responsible for the opening of the camp.